 I began to dig deep.
 Within a short period of time, I realized that I really didn’t want the operations position.
 It just wasn’t me.
 I knew that my strengths lay in my coaching, consulting and leadership abilities.
 I was really good at seeing the next steps that were necessary in a strategic journey and had always had a good deal of success leading teams of people.
 Once I realized this, I began to see the light and today, I couldn’t be happier.

 I’ve spent 20 years of my business career in technology.
-Through this period, I’ve been blessed to work with very large corporations as well as start-ups.
-I have been fortunate to work with a company that dramatically altered how an industry operates.
+I’ve been blessed to work with very large corporations as well as start-ups.
+I have also been fortunate to work with a company that has dramatically altered how it’s industry operates.
 I’ve seen these changes through the eyes of a Consultant and Product Manager.
 I’ve worked in and witnessed innovative corporate cultures as well as those that seem to drain the creative base.

 All of my experiences have greatly enriched my life and led me to this point.
 Change later in life, does not spell the end or project it either.
 Change is going to come, we just have to determine how we will deal with it.
 Will we take it on and create a new life or take the third strike and just say ‘Oh well, at least I was in the game’?